SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/levels/s*m-emic-system/d-emic-rule-set.md

 # emic rule set

-»⟮An emic rule set⟯« is ⟮the set of rules⟯ governing ⟮＿the emic inventory＿⟯ in ＿the languoid＿.
+»⟮An emic rule set⟯« is ⟮the set of rules⟯ governing ⟮＿the emic whole＿⟯ in ＿the languoid＿.

 ## rules related to the e?ic environment